likicv/usysml-test-cases/README.md

 ('XY' = 01), only `package`, `part`, and `part def` would have been expected to be implemented.

-Each test case is structured into the following sections:
+Each test case is structured according to the following sections:

 - Title -- a short title of the test case together with the number identifier
 - Description -- a description of the test case